 You can assign names to each block of settings.
 Which in this case is -apache and -iis7.
-Under these names you can set IP-addresses, network-addresses the personality and the request-body-limit.
+Under these names you can set IP-addresses, network-addresses the personality and a set of features.

 The version-specific personalities know exactly how web servers behave, and emulate that.
-The IDS personality (will be GENERIC in the future) would try to implement a best-effort approach that would work reasonably well in the cases where you do not know the specifics.
+The IDS personality would try to implement a best-effort approach that would work reasonably well in the cases where you do not know the specifics.